More dates

 • Ryan Payne is a senior lecturer at the University of Canberra.
 Ryan’s broader research focuses on how adaptive technology can disrupt current consumer behaviour literature, especially with new and emerging technology.
 This past year Ryan was a United Nations (UN) Delegate, Internet Society Early Career Fellow and Google mentor, for his work on privacy, consumer engagement online and emerging generative AI technology.

-• Tim Bradley - Strategic Advisor - Digital Economy at Amazon Web Services (AWS).
-As a Strategic Advisor with Amazon Web Services, Tim’s focus is on initiatives that build the digital economy.
-Tim has nearly two decades of experience in economic development, particularly as it relates to the innovation system.
+• Tim Bradley - Director at Robotics Australia.
+Robotics Australia is an industry body that committed to building a sustainable robotics industry in Australia by supporting the entire robotics ecosystem.
+Tim is also a Strategic Advisor with Amazon Web Services, Tim’s focus is on initiatives that build the digital economy.
+He has nearly two decades of experience in economic development, particularly as it relates to the innovation system.
 Prior to joining AWS, Tim held senior positions within the Australian Government’s Department of Industry, Science and Resources including the department’s inaugural General Manager with responsibility for Emerging Technologies.

 Moderator: Will Grant is Associate Professor in Science Communication at the Australian National Centre for the Public Awareness of Science at ANU.
 He is a regular contributor to academic and news media publications and platforms alike and has held science communication workshops for a range of Australia’s leading science organisations, including Universities Australia, Science and Technology Australia and the Australian Academy of Science, as well has dozens of universities and research institutes, government departments and scientific societies around the country.

-This is a free event held by the University of Canberra in partnership with Questacon as part of Research Festival 2024.
+This is a free event held by the University of Canberra Faculty of Science and Technology in partnership with Questacon as part of Research Festival 2024.
 Get involved and explore the full program on our website.

 Powered by